Dip Coating: Practical Guide to Theory and Troubleshooting

 In this situation, it is often best to change the solvent to one with a lower surface tension, use a surfactant, or treat the substrate to increase its surface energy (i.e. with an oxygen plasma).
 The latter is not recommended for organic-based transistors where a low surface energy is needed for optimal performance.

 During the drying phase, the wet film is extremely sensitive to external factors, especially airflow.
 Turbulent airflow can affect evaporation rates, and subsequently drying rates, leading to inhomogeneities.
 No airflow over the substrates can also cause problems during drying.
 A tell tale sign of this is the inhomogeneity will not show an obvious pattern, but may form "streaks" of thicker or thinner film.

 It is best if the substrate is exposed to constant laminar flow during drying, so that factors like evaporation rates can be kept consistent.
 However, caution must be taken, as with airflow can come contamination - which the film is also vulnerable to during the drying phase.
-It is important that this stage takes place in a clean environment, and so Ossila have designed the laminar flow hood with new smart air sensing technology to ensure consistently clean air, free of dust and microbial contaminants.
+It is important that this stage takes place in a clean environment.
+We recommend using a laminar flow hood to ensure your environment is free of dust and microbial contaminants.

 Inconsistent Withdrawal Speed

 Thicknesses of films created in dip coating are dependent on withdrawal speed.
 Therefore, if the withdrawal speed is not consistent, this will lead to thickness variations in the film.
 If this happens, the thicknesses would only vary parallel to the withdrawal direction.
 Thicknesses across the substrate (perpendicular to withdrawal direction) would be consistent.
 This is illustrated in the figure below.